neondatabase/website/content/docs/guides/liquibase-workflow.md

 </details>

 To ensure that all changes have been applied to the production database, you can rerun the `status`, `updatedSql`, and `diff` commands you ran above.
-You can also check your databases in the Tables view in the Neon console to verify that both databases now have a `comments` table.
+After applying the change, there should be no differences.
+You can also check your databases in the **Tables** view in the Neon console to verify that both databases now have a `comments` table.

 ## References